Can an AI agent hit a moving target?: An AI Learning Framework with a DRL Algorithm

-In this section, I introduce the algorithm adopted and how to apply it to the economic environment specified in the previous section.
-For a comprehensive review of reinforcement learning, please see \cite{SB2018}.
+I introduce the DDPG algorithm\footnote{For a comprehensive review of reinforcement learning, please see \cite{SB2018}.} and show how to use it to model economic agents' decision-making process in the model specified in section \ref{model}.